gabrielmoraees/embiggen-your-eyes/backend/ARCHITECTURE.md

 ```

 ### 3. Feature-Based Organization
-Code is organized by feature (catalog, views, annotations) rather than by technical layer, making it easier to:
+Code is organized by feature rather than by technical layer, making it easier to:
 - Locate related code
 - Understand feature scope
 - Modify features independently